-LTD maintains a list of "Vital Documents," these documents are considered mission critical and will be translated and made available as part of the annual process of updating.
+LTD maintains a list of "Vital Documents."
+These documents are considered mission critical and will be translated and made available as part of the annual process of updating.
 Documents not included on this list will be translated upon request.
+LTD is moving toward translating all materials not just mission critical.

-- 1. Rider's Digest route and schedule book - 2.
+- 1. Rider's Guide route and schedule book - 2.
 Station information outlining routes, schedules, and other specific rider information. - 3.
 Riding rules posters and Title VI notice to beneficiaries. - 4.
 Summaries of key project documents, such as the environmental assessment for the West Eugene EmX project. - 5.
 Paid advertising related to public hearings on service and fares. - 6.
-Annual route review materials posted at stops and stations.
+Annual route review materials posted at stops and stations. - 7.
+Consent and Complaint forms.